pi-lar/neuropil/doc/source/compared_to.rst

 Another big plus for neuropil: because our protocol covers the application layer as well, you can add payload encryption signatures easily.
 When sending a multicast message, you can encrypt the credit card number for one of the receivers, and then send the message to all receivers.
-The sending system just has to send the message once, it will be duplicated by the neuropil messaging layer.
+The sending system just has to send the message once, it will be duplicated by the neuropil cybersecurity mesh.

 All other components leave you in the dark: please use an additional standard ...